How to Learn Sword Fighting: 3 Basic Strategies

 2.3 Light Movements at the Start

-Start focused when you start running during your classes for short distances, to begin with.
+Start focused when you start running for short distances when your classes begin.
 Do not swing your sword too aggressively right from the start.

 The 3 Styles of Samurai Swordsmanship🙏🏽